elaheh-dastan/AI-engineer-interview/README.md

 method removeexecutor(executorid: str) to remove an executor. method dispatch(job_id: int) to assign a job to one of the executors. method getstate() that returns a mapping of executorid → job list.

+### Questions
+1. How do you know your LLM as a judge is working correctly?
+    1. Compare the LLM judge against human-labeled gold standards
+    2. Check for systematic bias across answer types: LLMs tend to have biases such as favoring longer answers, Give two semantically identical but stylistically different answers, check if the judge scores them equally.
+    3. Validate with perturbation tests.
+For example add typos → score shouldn't change.
+    4. Use adversarial evaluation.
+For example provide confident but wrong answers.
+    5. Cross-model agreement (ensemble judging)
+    6. Self-consistency checks.
+For example the same question multiple times
+    7. Check calibration.
+For example provide ambiguous or borderline inputs. see if the judge scores them near the middle (e.g., 0.45–0.55 relevance) instead of overconfident extremes.
+    8.